-Use our free planner for designing a square foot garden.
-Tips and designs for building and planting a simple and easy squarefoot garden.
+Easy tips and designs are provided for building and planting a simple and easy garden plan.

 Just "drag and drop" the vegetables you choose for your garden plan.
 It's fun and easy to create your own garden design!

-Now that is a method we can all sink our teeth into!
+Now this is a method we can all sink our teeth into!

 If your desire is to grow your own vegetables but have hesitated in the past due to worries over the expense or aggravation being worth it, we would like to introduce you to an efficient, worry-free vegetable gardening method, which is one you should explore further.